 If an indicator light stays on without flashing or if it flashes abnormally, one of the turn signal bulbs may be burned out.

 Fog Lights

-The fog lights help you to see as well as to be seen.
+Use this switch to turn on the fog lights.
+They help you to see as well as to be seen.